Israel strikes Iran as payback for missile attack, risking escalation of Mideast wars

 Israel offered no initial damage assessment.

 Initially, nuclear facilities and oil installations all had been seen as possible targets for Israel's response to Iran's Oct.
-1 attack, but in mid-October the Biden administration believed it had won assurances from Israel that it would not hit such targets, which would be a more severe escalation.
+1 attack, but in mid-October the Biden administration won assurances from Israel that it would not hit such targets, which would be a more severe escalation.

 The United States warned against further retaliation, indicating that the overnight strikes should end the direct exchange of fire between the Israel and Iran.